Diaries of Girls and Women a Midwestern American Sampler

 diaries, Midwest, Minnesota, Iowa, Wisconsin, history, girls, women

 Bunkers, S. (Ed.).
 (2001).
 Diaries of girls and women a Midwestern American sampler.
-Madison, WI: University of Wisconsin Press.
+University of Wisconsin Press.